Part II: Revenue Per Square Foot

 $1,200 per square foot → $2,160,000

-The room expands.
-The bar can anchor.
-Seating can diversify.
-Private dining becomes plausible.
-The restaurant begins to feel like a destination rather than a container.
+The room expands immediately.
+Seating becomes more flexible, a bar can anchor the space, and private dining becomes plausible.
+The restaurant begins to feel less like a container and more like a destination.

 But the floor rises sharply.